 Communication with employees has been vital during the COVID-19 pandemic, with the Group Chief Executive Officer chairing live broadcasts with employees regularly throughout the pandemic and senior management engaging regularly with employee representative bodies and unions.
-COVID-19 has had a significant and unprecedented impact on Aberdeen Airport's operations.
+These broadcasts have continued throughout 2022 to ensure communication to staff is maintained.